President And CEO Of ESSENCE Ventures Caroline Wanga Receives Honorary Degree From Dillard University And Delivers Powerful Commencement Speech | Essence

 The President & CEO of Essence Ventures, Caroline Wanga, left the 2023 graduating class with words to carry with them through life.

-On May 13, Wanga addressed the crowd of thousands and implored them to not only go after their dreams, but to be revel in what they’d already accomplished. “
+On May 13, Wanga addressed the crowd of thousands and implored them to not only go after their dreams, but to revel in what they’d already accomplished.

 “It’s not so much about what the power of your presence after today will do for the world,” Wanga said to the onlookers.
 “What’s more important is how powerful your absence will be.”